viniciuspinto/fundamentus/README.md

-# What is this
+# What is this?

-Save stocks financial information from [fundamentus.com.br] [1] in JSON format.
+Save stocks financial information from [fundamentus.com.br][1] in JSON format.

 Tags: bovespa, stock market, bolsa de valores, brasil, brazilian, ações

 # Status

 Very early, but working.
-Currently only a few data fields are being retrieved, more will be added soon.
+Currently only a few fields are being retrieved, more will be added soon.
 If you need something that isn't currently saved, you can add the field on `app/fundamentus/fundamentus_parser.rb`.

 # Usage

 Set the stock symbols you want to fetch on the `stock_codes` array at `save_financial_data.rb` and run the file.
 There's a commented out array of symbols with the most traded stocks.
-By default the JSON files will be saved to `./data`
+By default the JSON files will be saved to `./data/`

   [1] http://www.fundamentus.com.br/